 “Among DVEs, racially and ethnically motivated violent extremists — specifically white supremacist extremists — will remain the most persistent and lethal threat in the Homeland.” — DHS, Homeland Threat Assessment (October 2020)

-Additionally, despite these findings and clear cut statutory definitions of domestic terrorism (DT), White Supremacists, along with most White perpetrators who commit violent hate crimes, continue to avoid the over 50 statutory ‘Federal Terrorism Charges’ and statutes that pose penalties under acts of domestic terrorism, which is nearly never the case for Muslim Americans.
+Additionally, despite these findings and clear cut statutory definitions of domestic terrorism, White Supremacists, along with most White perpetrators who commit violent hate crimes, continue to avoid the 51 statutory ‘Federal Terrorism Charges’ and statutes that pose penalties under acts of domestic terrorism, which is nearly never the case for Muslim Americans.

-We are dedicated to equipping legislators and law enforcement with a stronger sense of the double standards in our justice system’s treatment of White Supremacists versus Muslim Americans and Black and Brown communities, along with solutions to this problem through the equal application of existing Federal Terrorism Charges.
+We are dedicated to equipping legislators and law enforcement with a stronger sense of the double standards in our justice system’s treatment of White Supremacists versus Muslim Americans and Black and Brown communities, while suggesting solutions to this problem through the equal application of existing Federal Terrorism Charges.